-And it’s not just the drool-worthy products and finishes that add dollars.
-Be prepared for unforeseen work.
-“Water can infiltrate behind walls in a shower and tub area for years, causing damage not seen from the finished sides of the walls,” Lincon warns.
+And it’s not just the high-end products and finishes that add dollars.
+There can be unexpected repairs; for example, “water can infiltrate behind walls in a shower and tub area for years, causing damage not seen from the finished sides of the walls,” Lincon warns.

-Make a plan
+Make a Plan

 The bathroom has to be functional, so upfront planning is crucial.
 Here are some things to consider.

 Accessibility and safety.
 Some bathroom innovations recommended for people with mobility challenges really can make the bathroom more comfortable for anyone:

 Higher vanities require less bending, and comfort-height toilets are easier on the hips and knees.